Area51 Project - Mike's 1989 Argo 6x6 Reunion:

 Working my way through my parts pile, I installed my new ignition switch sourced locally from our dealer Argo Sales & Service.
-The previous owner lost the key but thankfully this switch was reasonably priced and a direct replacement.
+The previous owner lost the key but thankfully this new switch was reasonably priced and a plug and play installation.
 The only change I will need to make is to re-label "Winch" with "Lights".

 Next I began installing replacement label plates starting with the well worn gear shift label which was riveted in place with 7mm by 1/8" aluminum rivets.

-Next the cracked up, scratched up "Argo" name plates were removed and replaced with beautiful OEM replacements sourced from argoadventure.com.
+Next the cracked & scratched "Argo" name plates were removed and replaced with beautiful new OEM replacements sourced from argoadventure.com.

 With most of my new parts installed it was time to finally give the machine a proper cleaning inside and out using hot water, Spray Nine and Castrol Super Clean.
 After it dried I treated all surfaces with Maxima SC1 plastic restorer.

-On Sunday evening work resumed and Ronnie dropped over so we got another couple hours punched at the Argo.
+On Sunday evening work resumed and Ronnie dropped over so we got another couple hours punched at Project Argo.

 Next the gas line & filler neck were disconnected and the tank wrestled from its mounts which wasn't too hard for two people but would be a PITA tackling alone.

 1.5 gallons of very old stale gas were transferred to containers for safe disposal later, then the tank was rinsed with fresh gas.
 There was still some varnish remaining in the bottom of the tank so a half can of Seafoam and a half gallon of fresh gas were added, allowed to soak, then shook around and dumped into my disposal container.
 This worked extremely well and now the tank is very clean and crud free!

 August 5, 2019: